Manitoba Highway 75

 Provincial Trunk Highway 75 (PTH 75, also officially known as the Lord Selkirk Highway) is a major highway in the Canadian province of Manitoba.
-It is the main link between the city of Winnipeg and the United States border, where it connects with Interstate 29/U.S. Route 81 (I-29/US 81).
+It is the main link between the city of Winnipeg and the United States border, where it connects with Interstate 29 / U.S. Route 81 (I-29/US 81).

 Route description

-The highway, which is part of Canada's National Highway System, begins at the Pembina–Emerson Border Crossing and runs approximately 101 kilometres (63 miles) north, along on the west side of the Red River, to Winnipeg where it connects with Pembina Highway (Winnipeg Route 42).
-The northern end of PTH 75 is its junction with Winnipeg's Perimeter Highway, which is part of the Trans-Canada Highway system.
+The highway, which is part of Canada's National Highway System, begins at the Pembina–Emerson Border Crossing and runs approximately 101 km north, along on the west side of the Red River, to Winnipeg, where it connects with Pembina Highway (Winnipeg Route 42).
+The northern end of PTH 75 is its junction with Winnipeg's Perimeter Highway, which is part of the Trans-Canada Highway.
 PTH 75 is also part of an International Mid-Continent Trade Corridor, a network of highways and rail lines that connects cities in central regions of North America.

 The entire route is a four-lane divided highway, but access is not fully controlled.
 Proposals exist to upgrade the highway to an expressway or freeway standard, with bypasses at the town of Morris and Winnipeg neighbourhood of St. Norbert.